 - Cards are usually available for pick-up from the Controller's Office within five (5-10) business days after the competed form is received by Accounting.

 - When you pick up your new Card, you will be asked to sign an "Acknowledgment of Receipt" form recognizing receipt of the card and agreeing to comply with all RIT travel policies and procedures.
 RIT identification is required.
 You are expected to read and comply with all terms stated in the disclosure agreement accompanying the Card.

 - Only one Card will be issued to each employee.
 RIT will not provide a second (spouse) Card.

 - Delinquent Accounts - You, the cardholder, are responsible to pay for all charges incurred on the Card.

 - An account becomes delinquent when a payment has not been received by the bank and credited to your account within 30 days.
 If an account is not paid within 30 days, the bank will notify both you and RIT that the account is past due.

-- Reimbursement for Expenses - Complete an RIT TER to be reimbursed for business travel or hospitality expenses charged your Card; RIT will not remit payment for your bill directly to your Card provider.
+- Reimbursement for Expenses - Complete the Oracle Online RIT Reimbursement for Travel to be reimbursed for business travel or hospitality expenses charged to your Card; RIT will not remit payment for your bill directly to your Card provider.

-- Responsibility for Payment - You, the cardholder, are responsible to pay for all charges incurred on your Card in a timely manner.
-Card statements are mailed directly to you and you are responsible for remitting payment directly to the bank.
+Responsibility for Payment - You, the cardholder, are responsible to pay for all charges incurred on your Card in a timely manner.
+Card statements are mailed directly to you and are also available online the first day after statement date.
+You are responsible for remitting payment directly to the bank.
 The amount owed for all charges is due by the payment date indicated on the statement.
-A late fee and finance charges will be assessed when payments are received after the due date.
+A late fee and finance charge will be assessed when payments are received after the due date.
+Cardholders are responsible to pay any late fees or finance charges.
 RIT will not reimburse cardholders for late fees and finance charge.

 - Termination of Participation - Your participation in the Card program will be terminated under any one of the following conditions: